 Increased oxidative stress in the brain can lead to increased sympathetic tone that may further induce kidney dysfunction.
 Previously we have shown that maternal cigarette smoke exposure (SE) leads to significantly increased oxidative stress and inflammation in both brain and kidney, as well as reduced brain and kidney mitochondrial activity.
 This is closely associated with significant kidney underdevelopment and abnormal function in adulthood in the male offspring.
 This study aimed to investigate the impact of maternal SE on brain and kidney health in the female offspring.
 In this study, the mouse dams were exposed to 2 cigarettes, twice daily for 6 weeks prior to gestation, during pregnancy and lactation.
 Brains and kidneys from the female offspring were collected at 20 days (P20) and 13 weeks (W13) and were subject to further analysis.
 We found that mRNA expression of brain inflammatory markers interleukin-1 receptor and Toll-like receptor 4 were significantly increased in the SE offspring at both P20 and W13.
 Their brain mitochondrial activity markers were however increased at W13 with increased antioxidant activity.
 Kidney development and function in the female SE offspring were not different from the control offspring.
 We concluded that although brain inflammatory markers were upregulated in the SE female offspring, they were protected from some of the indicators of brain oxidative stress, such as endogenous antioxidant and mitochondrial dysfunction, as well as abnormal kidney development and function in adulthood.
 This article is protected by copyright.
 All rights reserved.

-Chan, YL, Saad, S, Pollock, C, Oliver, B, Al-Odat, I, Zaky, AA, Jones, N & Chen, H 2016, 'Impact of maternal cigarette smoke exposure on brain inflammation and oxidative stress in male mice offspring', SCIENTIFIC REPORTS, vol. 6.View/Download from: UTS OPUS or Publisher's site
+Chan, YL, Saad, S, Pollock, C, Oliver, B, Al-Odat, I, Zaky, AA, Jones, N & Chen, H 2016, 'Impact of maternal cigarette smoke exposure on brain inflammation and oxidative stress in male mice offspring', SCIENTIFIC REPORTS, vol. 6.View/Download from: Publisher's site

-Vivekanandarajah, A, Chan, YL, Chen, H & Machaalani, R 2016, 'Prenatal cigarette smoke exposure effects on apoptotic and nicotinic acetylcholine receptor expression in the infant mouse brainstem.', NeuroToxicology, vol. 53, pp. 53-63.View/Download from: UTS OPUS or Publisher's site
+Vivekanandarajah, A, Chan, YL, Chen, H & Machaalani, R 2016, 'Prenatal cigarette smoke exposure effects on apoptotic and nicotinic acetylcholine receptor expression in the infant mouse brainstem.', NeuroToxicology, vol. 53, pp. 53-63.View/Download from: Publisher's site

 Infants exposed to cigarette smoked during pregnancy into infancy have increased respiratory and cardiac abnormalities.
 Nicotine, the major neurotoxic component of cigarette smoke, induces its actions by binding to nicotinic acetylcholine receptors (nAChR), with one downstream effect being increased apoptosis.
 Using a pre- into post- natal cigarette smoke exposure mouse model (SE), we studied the immunohistochemical expression of nAChR subunits α2, α3, α4, α5, α7, α9, β1 and β2 and two markers of apoptosis, active caspase-3 and TUNEL, in seven nuclei of the medulla and facial nucleus of the pons in male mice.
 Pups of dams exposed to two cigarettes (nicotine ≤1.2mg, CO ≤15mg) twice daily for six weeks prior to mating, during gestation and lactation (n=5; SE), were compared to pups exposed to air under the same condition (n=5; SHAM) at P20.
 Results showed that the hypoglossal nucleus had increased α3, α4, α7, α9, Casp-3 and TUNEL, dorsal motor nucleus of the vagus had increased α3, α5, α7, β1 and Casp-3, nucleus of the solitary tract had increased α3 but decreased α4, α5, β1 and apoptosis, cuneate nucleus had increased α3, β2 and Casp- 3, but decreased α5, nucleus of the spinal trigeminal tract had increased α3, α7, β1, lateral reticular nucleus had decreased β1, inferior olivary nucleus had increased β1 but decreased apoptosis, and the facial had increased α2, α3 and α7.
 This is the first study to demonstrate that nAChR subunits are affected following pre- into post-natal SE and that they simultaneously coincided with changes in apoptotic expression.